GHATEKARAN/amazon-demo/README.md

 # amazon-demo
-A Clone Website of Amazon
+A Clone Website of Amazon.
+Author - Karan Ghate